icedcoffeeallday/CostPers/README.md

 # CostPers
-CostPers is an app that halps you better understand the value of your things.

-Enter all of your important items and how much you paid for them--then log every time you use the item.
+CostPers is an app that helps you better understand the value of your things.
+The app keeps track of how much you paid for an item and how many times you've used it - then it calculates the item's real-time "cost per use."

-Before long, you'll learn how much your treasured items cost you "per use".
-And you'll be able to budget better becuase of it.
+Watch this short demo video to see the app in action:

 [![alt text](https://raw.githubusercontent.com/icedcoffeeallday/CostPers/master/CostPers_on_YouTube.png)](https://www.youtube.com/watch?v=fcuIzBc5JEg&feature=youtu.be)